Jane Velez-Mitchell

-Jane Velez-Mitchell is a television and social media journalist and author, with specialities in vegan lifestyles, animal rights, addiction and social justice.
+Jane Velez-Mitchell is a television and social media journalist and author with specialties in vegan lifestyles, animal rights, addiction, and social justice.
+She is a New York Times bestselling author, former CNN Headline News (HLN) host, and founder of UnchainedTV.

-Early life and career
+Early life

 Velez-Mitchell was born to a Puerto Rican mother and an Irish American father.
+She graduated from New York University with a BA in Broadcast Journalism in 1977.

+Career

+Early years

+She began her career as a reporter at WCBS-TV in New York, billed at the time as Jane Mitchell.
+She made the decision to add "Velez" to her name after covering the New York City Puerto Rican Day Parade.

 In early 1990, Velez-Mitchell was a co-anchor alongside Jerry Dunphy on the debut of a three-hour news broadcast on KCAL-TV, a local Los Angeles TV station.
-She would also make anchor appearances on KCAL-TV sister station KCBS-TV.
+She also made anchor appearances on KCAL-TV sister station KCBS-TV.
 Other hosting duties included talk radio KABC (AM), Los Angeles.

-Current career

-She is the founder of #JaneUnChained, a digital news network for animal rights and the vegan lifestyle which uses more than 60 volunteer contributors from around the world to showcase vegan festivals, animal rights conferences, organizations, vegan restaurants and cooking.
-The videos originate on the Velez-Mitchell's Facebook page, which has 16.5 million video views in 2017.
-The network is a 501 c (3) non profit based in Marina del Rey, California.
-In 2019, JaneUnChained (in conjunction with Eamonn McCrystal's "Inspired.") launched "New Day New Chef", a vegan cooking series for Amazon Prime Video. also that year JaneUnChained released its first documentary "Countdown to Year Zero" featuring Dr. Sailesh Rao.
+2008–2014: HLN

-For six years she hosted her own show on HLN, Jane Velez-Mitchell (formerly known as Issues with Jane Velez-Mitchell) replacing Glenn Beck, who moved to Fox News Channel.
-She is often seen commenting on high-profile cases for CNN, TruTV, E! and other national cable TV shows.
-Velez-Mitchell frequently guest hosts for Nancy Grace on her Headline News show.
-Velez-Mitchell reported for the nationally syndicated show Celebrity Justice (produced by corporate sibling Telepictures).
+From 2008 to 2014, she hosted her own show on HLN, Jane Velez-Mitchell (formerly known as Issues with Jane Velez-Mitchell) replacing Glenn Beck, who moved to Fox News Channel.
+As a former CNN journalist, Velez-Mitchell has often commented on high-profile cases for CNN, TruTV, E! and other national cable TV shows.
+Velez-Mitchell guest hosted for Nancy Grace on her Headline News show.
+Velez-Mitchell reported for the nationally syndicated show Celebrity Justice (produced by corporate sibling Telepictures) until 2005.
 She also appears as a substitute host on HLN's Showbiz Tonight.
 In October 2014, HLN's Jane Velez-Mitchell show was cancelled.

 While covering a story regarding sororities on her television show Issues with Jane Velez-Mitchell (retitled in February 2012 as simply Jane Velez-Mitchell), she stated that she attended New York University.
 She was in the courtroom during the entire child sexual abuse trial against singer Michael Jackson.
 During the trial, Velez-Mitchell appeared daily on Nancy Grace.
-She was featured on CNN's Larry King Live on several occasions, including on the evening of the verdict.
+She featured on CNN's Larry King Live on several occasions, including on the evening of the verdict.
 In November 2014, she founded JaneUnchained, a social media news outlet that focuses on social justice.